top of page

 photo-1577095870693-360d002ad341_edited.

-As a result, we can melt AirCarbon and cool it into everything from fiber and sheet to solid parts, and use it to replace things like synthetic plastic and animal leather.
+As a result, we can melt AirCarbon and cool it into everything from fiber and sheet to solid parts.

 Thanks, nature.